svrxjs/svrx-docs/en/contribute/plugin.md

 svrx -p hello-world
 ```

-Check the terminal and browser console log, we will find `Hello svrx from browser`.
+Check the terminal and browser console log,
+we will find `Hello svrx from browser`,
 which means plugin has worked successfully.

 You can also run it in programmatical way